Skip to content

 Bambu Lab AMS Integration

-Automatically push spool data from SpoolSense into your Bambu Lab AMS tray using Home Assistant.
+Automatically push spool data from SpoolSense into your Bambu Lab AMS, display a live tray dashboard on the TFT, and track filament usage after prints.

 Prerequisites